 On 23 September, the South Pole comes in front of the Sun and the Sun rises here for 6 months.
 At this time the North Pole is completely opposite to the Sun.
 In this way, the South Pole gets sunlight for 6 months.
 In contrast, the North Pole has a night for 6 months.

 There are 6 months day and 6 months night on the pole and there is snow all year round, there is also a lack of basic facilities for people, so life is very difficult here, so there is a very little population here.
 It is colder than that because the North Pole is located in the middle of the ocean at sea level.
 At the North Pole, there is a 2-3 meter pearl layer of frozen ice on the sea while the thickness of the ice layer at the south pole is 1-2 meters.

 The North Pole is located in the Arctic Ocean while the South Pole is located in the Antarctic continent.
-Many countries in the Antarctic continent have established their scientific research centers.
+Many countries have established their scientific research centers in the Antarctic continent.
 Antarctica has been recorded as the coldest place in the world.
 It is also called a snow desert.

 Countries located in the North Pole - Canada, Greenland, Russia, Iceland, Norway, Sweden

 Countries in the South Pole - Antarctic Continent

 First-person to reach the North Pole - Robert Pierre (US)